-- The storm water digital poster was aired on the EHS kiosk display between September 9, 2021 and December 31, 2021. - EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2021 football season to reinforce proper waste management for these temporary operations.
+- EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
+Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2022 football season to reinforce proper waste management for these temporary operations.
 Forty-five (45) signs were provided for posting. - U-M's Graham Sustainability Institute no longer actively distributes the 2014-2015 Sustainability Guide.
 However, duplicative information can be found on the Planet Blue website (sustainability.umich.edu).
-During this reporting period, the Planet Blue homepage received approximately 6,752 unique views. - There were 34 unique views of the online visual story of storm water management on campus during this reporting report.
-There have been a total of 1,233 views of the story since its posting in July 2018.
+During this reporting period, the Planet Blue homepage received approximately 5,284 unique views. - There were 30 unique views of the online visual story of storm water management on campus during this reporting report.
+There have been a total of 1,322 views of the story since its posting in July 2018.
 The online visual story was a collaboration between UMAA's Office of Campus Sustainability (OCS), EHS-AA, and Architecture, Engineering and Construction (AEC).
-The visual story is located here: https://spark.adobe.com/page/WbT3dNsEUwCr4/ - As a community partner of the Huron River Watershed Council, UMAA supported the distribution of the 2022 Huron River Watershed Community Calendar.
-The 2022 calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 35,000 2022 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations. - Two posts were displayed on the University of Michigan's Twitter account on December 3, 2021 and December 21, 2021 (Figure 1).
+The visual story is located here: https://spark.adobe.com/page/WbT3dNsEUwCr4/ - As a community partner of the Huron River Watershed Council, UMAA supported the distribution of the 2023 Huron River Watershed Community Calendar.
+The 2023 calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 43,400 2023 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 250 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations. - U-M social media accounts continue to be a valuable outlet for water quality education on campus.
+During this reporting period, four posts were displayed on the University of Michigan's Twitter account and two posts were displayed on the University of Michigan Facebook page.
+One Facebook post on November 28, 2022 included our storm water educational video and has received 1,300 views.
+Below, Figure 1 depicts a typical Twitter posting that includes moving waves in the background.

-Figure 1 Twitter posting on December 3, 2021.
+Figure 1 Twitter posting on December 21, 2022.

-• On September 23, 2021, EHS-AA participated in U-M's annual Earthfest by hosting a booth on storm water management on the U-M campus (Figure 2).
-The function of pervious asphalt was demonstrated at the booth along with an information display providing storm water education and copies of our Storm Water Management Summary Sheets describing best management practices installed on campus to manage storm water runoff.
-The event is organized around the four themes of U-M's Campus Sustainability Goals: Climate Action, Waste Prevention, Healthy Environments, and Community Awareness.
+- On September 22, 2022, EHS-AA participated in U-M's annual Earthfest by hosting a booth on storm water management on the U-M campus.
+The function of pervious pavement was demonstrated at the booth along with an information display providing storm water education and copies of our Storm Water Management Summary Sheets describing best management practices installed on campus to manage storm water runoff. - The event is organized around the four themes of U-M's Campus Sustainability Goals: Climate Action, Waste Prevention, Healthy Environments, and Community Awareness.
 U-M student organizations, U-M departments, and community groups focused on sustainability promote their work on campus and in the greater university community.
 EarthFest is designed to engage, entertain, and educate U-M students, faculty, and staff on all aspects of sustainability.